Alison Moyet: 2000s: Return to recording and touring

 In August 2002, Moyet was released from her Sony contract.
 Moyet signed to Sanctuary Records and released her first studio album in eight years.
 Hometime was produced by The Insects, who had also produced works by Massive Attack and Madonna.
-The release of the CD launched Moyet into the top five best-selling female UK artists of 2002, and resulted in a BRIT Awards nomination for Best Female Vocalist, as well as a nomination for the Mercury Music Prize.
-Hometime was certified gold in the UK for sales in excess of 100,000 copies, with little promotion.
+The release of the CD launched Moyet into the top five best-selling female UK artists of 2002, and resulted in a BRIT Awards nomination for Best Female Vocalist.
+Hometime was certified Gold in the UK for sales in excess of 100,000 copies.

-Voice, a collection of cover versions, was released on 6 September 2004 and entered the UK charts at No. 7.
-Scored and produced by Moyet's neighbour (and Academy Award winner) Anne Dudley, the album was later re-issued with a bonus track, "Alfie".
+Voice, a collection of cover versions, was released on 6 September 2004 and entered the UK Albums Chart at No. 7.
+Scored and produced by Academy Award winner Anne Dudley, the album was later re-issued with a bonus track, "Alfie".
 A companion DVD, One Blue Voice, was released in 2006.
 Voice was certified Gold in the UK within four weeks of its release.

 In December 2006, Moyet signed a recording contract with W14 Music, a Universal Music Group imprint.
 The deal saw Moyet reunited with label head John Williams, who was A&R man for her previous two albums, Hometime and Voice.

 Moyet's album, The Turn, was released on 15 October 2007, preceded by the single "One More Time" a week earlier.
 The album featured self-penned songs, including the three numbers she wrote for the stage play, Smaller in which she starred with Dawn French.
 For these songs, again Moyet worked alongside producer/songwriter and frequent Moyet collaborator Pete Glenister.
 The Turn debuted at No. 21 on the UK Albums Chart on 22 October 2007.
 Moyet left W14 shortly after the release of The Turn.
 During mid-2008, Moyet reunited with Vince Clarke as Yazoo for a series of live dates.

 Sony Music released The Best of Alison Moyet on 19 October 2009.
 It was Moyet's personal selection of tracks from her seven solo albums.
 The deluxe edition of the album, The Best of: 25 Years Revisited, contained an extra disc, with re-recorded versions of older songs.
 Moyet supported the release with a tour of the UK and Ireland during November and December 2009.
-Also in 2009, she provided vocals to My Robot Friend's single "Waiting."